Example of typical trips in KS3 (Years 7, 8 & 9)

 Students may also take part in individual subject trips such as Maths enrichment days or Physics at Work or Food and Farming events, all aimed at providing students with motivation and aspirational goals during their studies.

-The academy understands that educational visits can place additional financial pressures on households and endeavour to provide value for money and subsidise to trips wherever possible, along with offering payment options.
+The academy understands that educational visits can place additional financial pressures on households and endeavours to provide value for money and subsidise to trips wherever possible, along with offering payment options.

 Parent Consent Form

 Each trip requires every student to have prior parental consent and up to date emergency contact and medical details.
-This information is given either by email or on paper where access to the internet is not available.
-Printed consent forms can be collected from the finance office window before school together with a PayPoint barcode option if payment is required.
-This form contains sensitive and personal information and it must be returned to school via the confidential drop box outside H6 in a sealed envelope.
+This information is given by email direct from Evolve, our trip management system.
+Paper forms are available upon request from the trip leader where access to the internet is not available.
+Printed forms contain sensitive and personal information and must be returned to school via the confidential drop box outside the Attendance office in a sealed envelope.